ruby/www.ruby-lang.org/en/community/index.md

   work-in-progress, discuss the future of Ruby, and welcome newcomers to the Ruby community.

-[The Ruby Mentor Project][2]
-: This new resource aims to pair people new to Ruby with more experienced guides.
-The goal is to ease the process of learning Ruby by having someone you can ask questions from.
-This is intended to be a little less intimidating than a mailing list, though Ruby Talk does welcome questions from beginners.

 General Ruby Information
 : * [Ruby Central][3]
   * [Ruby at Open Directory Project][4]